 Dr. Michael Vai joined MIT Lincoln Laboratory in 1999 and is currently a senior staff member in the Secure Resilient Systems and Technology Group.
-Before coming to this group, he was an Assistant Leader of the Embedded and Open Systems Group in the ISR and Tactical Systems Division.
-At Lincoln Laboratory, he has led the development of several notable real-time systems incorporating very-large-scale integration (VLSI) chips, field-programmable gate arrays (FPGAs), and multicore processors.
-In 2002, Dr. Vai coordinated and taught a VLSI Design course at Lincoln Laboratory, and in 2003, he delivered a lecture ASIC and FPGA DSP Implementations in the IEEE lecture series Current Topics in Digital Signal Processing.
+Before coming to this group, he was an assistant leader of the Embedded and Open Systems Group in the ISR and Tactical Systems Division.
+At Lincoln Laboratory, he has led the development of several notable real-time systems incorporating application-specific-integrated-circuits, field-programmable gate arrays, and multicore processors.
+He is currently leading several projects in the security and resilience of embedded systems for Department of Defense applications.

-Dr. Vai has worked in the area of high-performance embedded computing for more than 20 years.
-He has worked and published extensively in VLSI, application specific integrated circuits (ASIC), FPGAs, design methodology, and embedded digital systems.
-He has published more than 80 technical papers and a textbook ("VLSI Design," CRC Press, 2001).
-He is also the co-editor and a contributing author of a reference handbook ("High Performance Embedded Computing Handbook," CRC Press, 2008).
+Dr. Vai has worked in the area of high-performance and secure embedded computing for more than 30 years.
+He has worked extensively in codesign methodology for security and functionality, mission critical embedded systems, and trusted and assured microelectronics, and has published more than 100 technical papers in these areas.
+Dr. Vai has coordinated and taught various courses on hardware security and design methodology.
+He has published a textbook ("VLSI Design," CRC Press, 2001) and is also the co-editor and a contributing author of a reference handbook ("High Performance Embedded Computing Handbook," CRC Press, 2008).

 Until July 1999, Dr. Vai was on the faculty of the Electrical and Computer Engineering Department at Northeastern University.
-At Northeastern University, he developed and taught the VLSI Design and VLSI Architecture courses.
-He also established and supervised a VLSI CAD Laboratory.
 In May 1999, the students in the Electrical and Computer Engineering Department presented him with the Outstanding Professor Award.
-During Dr. Vai's tenure at Northeastern University, he conducted multiple research programs funded by the National Science Foundation, the Defense Advanced Research Projects Agency (DARPA), and industry.
+During Dr. Vai's tenure at Northeastern University, he conducted multiple research programs funded by the National Science Foundation, the Defense Advanced Research Projects Agency, and industry.

-Dr. Vai's current research interests include anti-tamper and information assurance technologies, particularly those related to open architectures and high-performance computing algorithms.
+Dr. Vai's current research interests include mission critical systems, particularly in the design and optimization of asymmetric multicore processing architecture for security and resilience.
 He is a senior member of IEEE.

 Dr. Vai earned MS and PhD degrees from Michigan State University in 1985 and 1987, respectively, both in electrical engineering.